Amazon S3

 Once connected, your Clawctl agent can read, write, and take action in Amazon S3 on its own.
 No custom code.
 No middleware.
 No duct tape.
 It just works — using the same MCP protocol trusted by Claude, Cursor, and Windsurf.

-Your Amazon S3 keys are encrypted the moment you paste them.
-They're never visible to the AI model, never logged in plaintext, and never floating around in config files.
+Your Amazon S3 Access Key ID is encrypted the moment you paste it.
+It's never visible to the AI model, never logged in plaintext, and never floating around in config files.
 If your security team asks how credentials are handled — you'll have a good answer.

 Every action your agent takes in Amazon S3 is logged with full context.
 Who triggered it, when it happened, and what was done.
 No more wondering "what did the AI do?" — you have the receipts.